Leadership Development Coaching

 Strategy is the action plan that takes the organization where it wants to go.
 Tactics are the individual steps and actions that will get the organization there.
 Tactical problem solving is the specific action teams take to implement the initiatives outlined in the strategy.
 Tactics are tied to the strategy.
 Using the goal-setting framework, coaching helps leaders to connect short-term tactics to long-term vision.

-When leaders are coached they learn how to formulate goals which create actionable and time-bound tactics because coaches often use the SMART goal methodology to help leaders formulate these goals.
+When leaders are coached they learn how to formulate goals which create actionable and time-bound tactics because leadership coaches often use the SMART goal methodology to help leaders formulate these goals.
 When leaders go through coaching, they are able to learn how to develop their tactical problem solving muscle as they formulate and implement action steps in between coaching sessions.
 This is a critical skill that enables leaders to cascade strategic organizational goals to team action plans.

 How do leaders learn tactical problem solving through coaching?

-During the coaching session, the coach acts as a sounding board to allow the leader to reflect, process and shift their perspective on different coaching goals.
-This process helps the leader to problem solve as the coach holds their thinking space.
+During the coaching session, the leadership coach acts as a sounding board to allow the leader to reflect, process and shift their perspective on different coaching goals.
+This process helps the coachee to problem solve as the leadership coach holds their thinking space.
 The leader not only processes their challenges but also formulates action steps they will implement on the job after the coaching session.
 Microlearning in between coaching sessions also empowers leaders to implement what they have discussed in coaching sessions.
 This could be in the form of videos, articles, and/or books to read.
 As leaders apply these activities, they are learning to apply what they learned on the job or in real life situations.

 2. Developing leadership capabilities